google/coroutine-stacks/README.md

 2) After fork is completed, click on Code button and copy the git url

-3) open terminal and run command
+3) Open terminal and run command
    ```
    git clone <your-git-url>
    cd coroutine-stacks